Well, it finally happened.

 Without this consent from users, key apps will have less data available to offer personalized and targeted ads – including the holy grail of online advertising, Facebook.

-One of the most attractive parts of Facebook advertising has always been how specific and accurate you could get with targeting your audience and tracking metrics like conversions.
+One of the most attractive parts of advertising and affiliate marketing on Facebook has always been how specific and accurate you could get with targeting your audience and tracking metrics like conversions.

 Unfortunately, the demand for greater privacy could significantly change how Facebook ads work.
 Here are several of the biggest changes:

 - A shift from browser-based to server-side tracking

 - A shift from individual data to aggregated events

 - A requirement for domains to be verified